DCtheTall/hands-on-machine-learning/README.md

 - The SVM decision function.
 - The training objective for an SVM for hard and soft margin classification.
 - Quadratic programming.
+- Solving the dual problem of a quadratic programming problem.

 ## Academic Papers Cited